phase2/schemata/README.md

 ## Architecture

 The Schemata project contains the Schemata module.
-The module provides REST endpoints to retrieve a schema object.
+The module provides routes to retrieve a schema object.
 The Schema is assembled by Drupal based on the [Typed Data API](https://www.drupal.org/node/1794140), configuration, and in the future, router introspection.
 The resulting Schema object can then be requested via a GET request using a `_format` parameter to select a